 The Best DIY Hydroponic Systems for Beginners

-1. The 5-Gallon Bucket System (DWC)
+2. The 5-Gallon Bucket DWC System

-2. PVC Pipe NFT System
+3. PVC Pipe NFT System (Best for Scaling Up)

 The Kratky Method: The Easiest Starting Point

 If you want to grow your first hydroponic plants this weekend with zero pumps, zero timers, and zero electricity, the Kratky method is your answer.
+We’ve written an entire step-by-step guide on the Kratky method for beginners, but here’s the core idea.

 - Any opaque container (mason jar, storage tote, 5-gallon bucket)

-- Net pots (2-inch is standard)
+- Net pots (2-inch is standard for leafy greens)

 - Hydroton clay pebbles or rockwool as growing medium